nesaku/BiblioReads/README.md

 If you'd like to add your instance to the list, please open an issue or pull request.

-**Note:** if you collect any user data from your instance please set the applicable environment variables (an example can be found in `.env.local.example`).
+**Note:** If you collect any user data from your instance please set the applicable environment variables (an example can be found in `.env.local.example`).

 ---